 X=#MyVar# in a meter.

-Mathematical formulas must be entirely enclosed in (parentheses) to alert Rainmeter that it is a formula, unless they are being used in a Calc measure or IfCondition option, where the function is always assumed to be a formula, and the enclosing parentheses are optional.
+Mathematical formulas must be entirely enclosed in (parentheses) to alert Rainmeter that it is a formula, unless they are being used in the Formula option of a Calc measure or in a IfCondition option, where the function is always assumed to be a formula, and the enclosing parentheses are optional.

 Note: While [Measures], [SectionVariables:] and #Variables# can be used in a formula, all the components of a formula must be numeric, using only numbers, operators, functions and constants.
 Using .5 or .25 in a formula will cause an error.
 It must be 0.5 or 0.25.